jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 z_j =  \sum_{i} W_i * x_i + b_i
 $$

 The following is the code implementation.
-It is self-explainatory and a working implementation can help your to identify any mis-conceptions.
+It is self-explainatory and a working implementation can help you to identify any mis-conceptions.
 ```python
 import numpy as np